 Housing costs in Carbonado are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Carbonado is a blue-collar town, with 41.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Carbonado is generally considered to be a blue-collar town.
+41.72% of the Carbonado workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Carbonado is a town of managers, construction workers and builders, and professionals.
 There are especially a lot of people living in Carbonado who work in teaching (13.10%), business and financial occupations (13.10%), and management occupations (11.03%).

 In addition, Carbonado is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

-Being a small town, Carbonado does not have a public transit system used by locals to get to and from work.
+Carbonado is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Carbonado citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.45% of adults 25 and older in Carbonado have a college degree.
+In terms of college education, Carbonado is nearly on par with the US average for all cities of 21.84%: 18.45% of adults 25 and older in Carbonado have a bachelor's degree or advanced degree.

 The per capita income in Carbonado in 2022 was $49,832, which is upper middle income relative to Washington, and wealthy relative to the rest of the US.
 This equates to an annual income of $199,328 for a family of four.
 However, Carbonado contains both very wealthy and poor people as well.